shayenna/HealthyHeadwatersLab_wiki/Field-work/Field-work.md

 ### Safety
 **ALWAYS make sure someone *not in the field* knows where you are and when you will be back.
 NEVER do field work alone!**
 Health and safety in the field are paramount.
 Research is **never** worth risking injury.
 If you are ever in a situation in the field where you feel unsafe, immediately discontinue the fieldwork.
 You can contact Catherine or the project manager to discuss options for delaying or modifying the field work, depending on the situation.

+  *All accidents, injuries and near misses (no injury) must be reported to a supervisor as soon as they occur.*

+For more information on accident reporting, see the University of Windsor [Health and Safety protocol](http://www1.uwindsor.ca/safety/report-an-accident)

 Everyone involved in field work should be adequately trained.
 It is ok to not know something - and if you forget, just ask!
 It is always better to double check with others if you're unsure about protocols, rather than risk your safety or compromise data.

 ### Resources